irasan/MP1-beauty-salon/README.md

 * Team page shows pictures of all stylists who work in the salon and their names and stories.

 ### Testing on Different Browsers and Devices
-The website was tested on the different browsers and proved to be issue-free.
-Those browsers include:
+The website was tested on different browsers and proved to be issue-free on the following browsers:
 * Chrome;
 * Safari;
-* Edge;
-* Firefox.
+* Edge.

+On Firefox the carousel of pictures on Home page isn't automatically sliding, but allows to slide manually.
+This issue is well-known

 The website was also tested on an IOS (Iphone 10) and Android (Pixel 4) platforms.
+Font Italiana gets unreadable on small screens even with increased letter spacing.
+That's why developer decided to change this font to [Raleway](https://fonts.google.com/specimen/Raleway).

 ### Testing on Potential Website Visitors
 A group of potential website visitors were invited to test the website on their phones and laptops.
 The users were in the age gap between 30 and 65 years old.